Diversity Innovation Grants

 - A timeline for the project.
-Please note that projects must be completed by December 31, 2017.
+Please note that projects must be completed by the end of December.

 - A brief account of the expected outcomes for students (what will this innovation enable in student learning that is not currently possible?) ·